How we protect your information

 - The information in your application will be used to consider what redress to offer you.
 It will be seen by some people in the National Redress Scheme team, the Independent Decision Maker and possibly the National Redress Scheme Operator.

 - The National Redress Scheme team will share some information with the responsible institution.
-This will include: your name, date of birth, and description of the abuse and its impact, and the Independent Decision Maker's decision.
+This will include: your name, date of birth, and description of the abuse and its impact (if you choose to share), and the Independent Decision Maker's decision.

 - The institution may need to use this information to provide you with Direct Personal Response, or for internal investigation and disciplinary procedures.